FREQUENTLY ASKED QUESTIONS

 How does acupuncture actually work?

 Many acupuncture point names include the word "gate" — a useful metaphor for what they do.
 When a gate is opened, something moves.
 In this case: circulation, nervous system regulation, and the body's innate homeostatic capacity to restore balance.
+It's not adding anything or taking anything away.
+It's just reminding your body of what it already knows how to do.

 Will it hurt?